MekailTheMachine/imps/README.md

 Within AlloV2 Custom strategies, we can alter the flow of streamline or batch-based Quadratic Funding.
 Donors and funders can seperately review the impact reports within the grants they have contributed to, and weight their votes on how impactful they feel the project currently is.
 These voted weights can have negative affects on the grantees share of the QF pool, urging them to provide more impactful reports, or to reach out to funders or donors to address their attestation and attempt a resolve.

 By integrating the Scaffold-Eth-2 SDK we can allow any project or community to create their own custom funding strategy, questions, weights, and more.
 Abstracting the process of implementing custom strategies and deploying custom rounds with enhanced governance mechanisms will be an ever lasting journey.
 Below is a visualization of the reviewment process using a custom alloV2 protocol.

+# Overall Interaction

+1. Users create profiles in the `Registry` contract and associate their addresses with specific roles and permissions.
+2. Users, identified by their addresses and associated profiles, interact with the `Allo` contract to create pools, allocate funds, and manage pools.
+3. The `Allo` contract checks user profiles with the `Registry` to ensure that only authorized users perform certain actions.
+4. Strategies (inherited from `BaseStrategy`) within the `Allo` contract handle allocation, distribution, and management of funds based on specific logic.
+5. The `Anchor` contract allows for dynamic execution of arbitrary calls based on predefined conditions, often triggered by events in the `Allo` ecosystem.
+6. Together, these contracts create an ecosystem where users can manage and allocate funds according to various strategies while adhering to predefined permissions and conditions.

 ```mermaid
 graph TD